-Benedita Aires is a partner in the firm's banking and finance practice.
+Benedita Aires is a partner in VdA's banking and finance practice.
 She has been actively involved in several transactions in Portugal and abroad, mainly focused on the issue and placement of debt and equity instruments and other structured financial products, as well as classic financing.
 She has also been actively working in securitisation transactions, covered bonds issuances, other types of asset-backed transactions and real estate financing.
-She has been involved in public recapitalisation transactions and the application of resolution measures to Portuguese banks, including the incorporation of bridge banks and the approval of the state aid and restructuring plans for those banks by the European Commission.
+Benedita has been involved in public recapitalisation transactions and the application of resolution measures to Portuguese banks, including the incorporation of bridge banks and the approval of the state aid and restructuring plans for those banks by the European Commission.
 She regularly contributes to industry publications.

-Orlando Vogler Guiné is a managing associate in the firm's banking and finance practice, where he has been actively involved in several capital market transactions, including corporate bonds and covered bonds issues, securitisations, liability managements, undertakings for collective investment, and derivatives - assisting some of the leading institutions in the financial and non-financial sectors.
-He has also regularly advised on banking capitalisation and resolution matters.
-He is a recognised author in securities and corporate law matters.
+Orlando Vogler Guiné is a managing associate in VdA's banking and finance practice, where he has been actively involved in several capital markets transactions, including corporate bonds and covered bonds issues, securitisations, liability managements, undertakings for collective investment, and derivatives - assisting some of the leading institutions in the financial and non-financial sectors.
+He also regularly advises on banking capitalisation and resolution matters, and is a recognised author in securities and corporate law matters.